zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

-Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The username will be the **OCI username** (which is not the same as your database username) and the OCI object store **Auth Token** you generated in the previous step.
+Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The username will be the **OCI username** (in our case it is **api.user**) and the OCI object store **Auth Token** you generated in the previous step.
 In this example, the crediential object named **OBJ\_STORE\_CRED** is created.
 You reference this credential name in the following steps.

  ![](./images/400/snap0015312.jpg)